 Other areas to be aware of in terms of CO2 exposure include:

 - Skin Contact - Liquefied CO2 or Dry Ice, can quickly burn and irritate the skin once contact is made.
 For safety, gently remove any clothing that may restrict circulation, loosely cover the affected areas with a sterile cloth and immediately call a poison center or doctor.

 - Eye Contact - When coming into contact with Liquefied CO2 or Dry Ice, immediately flush eyes with lukewarm water and cover both eyes with a sterile cloth.
 Treatment is urgently required.

-2. Natural out-gassing of CO2
+Natural Out-gassing of CO2

-The second way CO2 can be dangerous is a sudden out-gassing of CO2 from the ground.
+A rarely occurring but possible way CO2 can be dangerous is a sudden out-gassing of CO2 from the ground.

 For example, in 1986 at Lake Nyos in Cameroon, a large emitted cloud of CO2 suffocated 1,700 people and 3,500 livestock in nearby towns and villages.

 CO2 Leaks Indoors